aniketqw/pehenava-backend/API_DOCUMENTATION.md

 - Update post description to add more details or correct typos
 - Replace old photo with a better quality image
 - Update both description and photo when refreshing content
-- Old photo file is automatically deleted when new photo is uploaded
+- Old photo is automatically deleted from Cloudinary when new photo is uploaded

 **Important Notes:**
 - **Name cannot be updated** (it's a unique identifier)
 - Only the post creator can update their own post
-- When updating photo, the old photo file is automatically deleted from server
+- When uploading a new photo, the old photo is automatically deleted from Cloudinary to save storage space
 - At least one field must be provided (description or photo)
 - Post's like/dislike counts are preserved during update